dgaydukov/cert-aws/sa/files/sa.md

 * add table mapping rules in json

 ###### ELB
-ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances and holds 2 connections:
+Elastic Load Balancing - proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances and holds 2 connections:
 * from client to elb
 * from elb to ec2
 There are 2 types of elb: